Changissnz/selfinterest/README.md

 of an intertwining of his interpretation of the Bible with his agenda from continental and national leaders, Catholic followers grow in numbers.
 What tended to happen was business and politics likewise became a thing.
 Habits also became a thing.
-A converted Catholic in one non-European land had a fifty-fifty chance of also being a populist, by the default of no additional knowledge on the context.
-And a converted Catholic that is a populist could not entirely be a populist all because of their newfound faith.
+A Catholic convert in one non-European land had a fifty-fifty chance of also being a populist, by the default of no additional knowledge on the context.
+And a Catholic convert that is a populist could not entirely be a populist all because of their newfound faith.
 There were certain periods in time where Catholic priests, having arrived in foreign lands, were not well-received by the natives, since by the perspective of the natives, the